-Hutchison says that when you smoke pot, you’re getting more of the cannabinoids into your blood, and you’re getting them a lot quicker than you would with edibles.
-And with edibles there is a larger variance of effect from one person to another based on their biological makeup.
+Hutchison says that when you smoke pot, you’re getting more of the cannabinoids into your blood, and you’re getting them a lot quicker than you would with infused foods.
+And when consuming marijuana as a food, there is a larger variance of effect from one person to another based on their biological makeup.

-There is also this issue: Marijuana that is engineered for a specific effect is done so with smoking in mind, and there is debate as to whether those characteristics even make it into the edibles.
+There is also this issue: Marijuana that is engineered for a specific effect is done so with smoking in mind, and there is debate as to whether those characteristics even make it into food.

 “That’s an important point that I think a lot of people miss,” says Ryan Lynch, who recently completed his Ph.D. in the ecology and evolutionary biology of cannabis at CU-Boulder.
 “It’s not just the THC or CBD, but many compounds of the plant tissue that create an effect.
 And the question is: Do those make it downstream through the extraction techniques at the same ratio that they do in the flower?
 And that’s definitely an open question at the moment.”